 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This help guarantee that the work is done correctly using current installation best practices.
+Hiring a licensed solar installer is critical.
+This help guarantee that the work is done correctly using current best installation practices.
 In Louisiana, contractors can earn a solar energy endorsement or classification, on their contracting license.
-To do this, they need to obtain electrical, mechanical, or building endorsements first, then take an exam or verify their certification with North American Board of Certified Energy Practitioners (NABCEP).
+To do this, they need to obtain electrical, mechanical, or building endorsements first, then pass a written exam or submit a copy of their certification with North American Board of Certified Energy Practitioners (NABCEP).

-Check the Better Business Bureau (BBB), TrustPilot, Google Reviews, and other review sites to see what past customers have to say about local solar providers.
-Detailed reviews can help you evaluate a provider's reliability and customer service.
-Avoid providers with few or mainly poor reviews.
+Check Google Reviews, the Better Business Bureau (BBB), TrustPilot, and other review sites to see what past customers have to say about local solar providers.
+Detailed reviews can help you evaluate a provider's trustworthiness and customer service.
+Stay away from providers with few or mainly poor reviews.

-High-quality solar installations should come with robust workmanship and performance guarantees.
-The workmanship guarantee covers any installation issues like poor wiring, poor alignment, or cracks in the panels.
-The output guarantee ensures an energy generation baseline.
+High-quality solar installations should have robust workmanship and performance warranties.
+The workmanship guarantee covers any installation issues like cracks in the panels, poor wiring, or poor alignment.
+The output warranty guarantees an energy generation baseline.
 Strong warranties reflect a solar provider's faith in its installations.

 Incentive Type: Property Tax Incentive